Amateur Concerns, Professional Needs.

 The lens became a favourite again performing flawlessly, especially for video, especially on the G9.
 My only complaint then was one of weight, but that was on the box.

-How things have changed.
+How things had changed.

-Both of my EM10.2’s, my last two EM5.1’s, my oldest G9 and EM1.2 and my 75-300 are all a little “twitchy” with things to be aware of, but at the right time and in the right place, they all work well enough.
+Both of my EM10.2’s, my last two reliable EM5.1’s, my oldest G9 and EM1.2 and my 75-300 are all a little “twitchy” with things to be aware of, but at the right time and in the right place, they all work well enough.
 I might well get another half million frames out of them, which is effectively the working life of a new EM1x.

 Dings and scratches?